frettloeh/lectures/xmldemo/README.md

 1. path to the XSD file
 1. path to the XML file which shall be validated

+You'll find working example XSD and XML files in the ``example-data`` directory.

 ## XSLT

 Description for is TBD.
 File: src/main/java/org/villastraylight/lectures/xmldemo/XsltDemoApp.java